 Frequently Asked Questions

 Who is the Young Person’s Guarantee for?

-The scope of the Guarantee, and remit of the Task Force, will be to help young people in Greater Manchester from age 11 up to 30-years-old.
-The Guarantee will be co-designed by the young people of Greater Manchester.
+The scope of the Guarantee, and remit of the Task Force, will be to help young people in Greater Manchester from age 11 up to 30-years-old, and has been co-designed by the young people of Greater Manchester.

 Who is involved in the Young Person’s Guarantee?

-The Task Force will be the driving force behind the Guarantee and will shape, challenge and deliver on existing and new opportunities for young people.
-The Task Force membership will not be determined until enough young people along with other stakeholders have been listened to and heard.
+The Task Force is the driving force behind the Guarantee and will shape, challenge and deliver on existing and new opportunities for young people.

 What will the Young Person’s Guarantee do?

 The Guarantee will reflect young people’s concerns about the future and will offer an outline of support and opportunities available.
 This will build on what is already available now as well as identify and respond to gaps.
 This will be particularly true of more vulnerable and marginalised young people.